Interested in the University of Chicago? This guide tells you everything you need to know about getting into UChicago.

 UChicago’s admission process is holistic and test-optional.
 UChicago realizes that standardized testing is not a foolproof way of determining one’s potential.

 However, recent admissions statistics can give you an idea of where you stand in comparison:

-The recent class profile notes how the middle 50% of admitted applicants had SAT scores ranging from 1510 to 1560.
+The recent class profile notes how the middle 50% of admitted applicants had SAT test scores ranging from 1510 to 1560.

 The overall score range for admitted students was 1020-1600 for the SAT.

-While the college has no official ACT requirements, the middle 50% of admitted students had ACT composite scores that ranged from 34 to 35.
+While the college has no official ACT test requirements, the middle 50% of admitted students had ACT composite scores that ranged from 34 to 35.
 The overall score range for admitted students was 20 to 36 for the ACT.

 The GPA requirements for the University of Chicago are not specified, but UChicago’s average GPA is 4.48.
-So, achieving an unweighted GPA of at least 3.5 in challenging classes will give you the best chance at admission.
+So, achieving an unweighted GPA of at least 3.5 or higher in challenging classes will give you the best chance at admission.